- 1 Vitamins, minerals, medicinal plants and other supplements for lupus

-Systemic lupus erythematosus (SLE) is an autoimmune disease that can affect various body organs.
-Natural remedies for lupus consist of complementary treatments to help treat the symptoms of the disease.
+Systemic lupus erythematosus (SLE) is an autoimmune disease that can affect various organs of the body.
+Natural remedies for lupus consist of complementary treatments that help treat the symptoms of the disease.

 Always consult your doctor before taking any new drugs or nutritional supplements.

 If you feel that you have intolerance to some remedy, stop the treatment and consult a doctor.

 Summary table of remedies for lupus